bitcoincashorg/spec/reenable-op-codes.md

 * *Stack memory use* - sum of the size of the elements on the stack - gives an indication of impact on memory use
 * *Operand order* - in keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> x2 is the top stack item and x1 is the next from the top
+* *Rule options* - For the purposes of this draft and for further discussion some rules are presented with options.
+These are denoted by the heading *RULE OPTION* followed by an ordered list.
+Generally the options will be a choice between a restrictive and a more liberal rule.

 ## Specification